📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - Enables internal AI initiatives by making your content machine-readable

 According to Gartner’s 2024 AI Mandates for the Enterprise Survey, the biggest barrier to successful AI implementation is data availability and quality.
-By implementing robust schema markup, you’re solving this problem proactively.
+By implementing robust schema markup for AI Overviews, you’re solving this problem proactively.

 Implementation Roadmap: Where to Start

 Don’t try to implement schema across your entire site overnight.
-Follow this prioritized approach:
+Follow this prioritized approach for your schema markup for AI Overviews:

 Phase 1: High-Impact Pages (Week 1-2)